-TRAINING & HUMAN CAPITAL DEVELOPMENT Peer-to-peer & social learning practices
+E. Peer-to-peer and social learning practices

-Peer-to-peer and social learning is part of Criteo's learning culture and DNA.
+As stated previously, peer-to-peer and social learning is part of Criteo's learning culture and DNA.
 They represent a large part of the employee learning experience and whilst they are not being translated in formal training hours, they have a positive impact on the employee base.